tevslin/debate_team/README.md

 ### to capture console output from a Python function and stream it to streamlit
 1. download ststreamer.py (it's not on PyPi).
-2. import ststreamer into the code that your're writing
+2. import ststreamer into the code that you're writing
 3. write a function like this and use it to call your function.
  ~~~Python
     # Function to capture the console output